StanleyTK/Marketplace-GUI/README.md

-Hello,
+# Marketplace GUI

-This is the Marketplace for CS 180, Project 5.
+Hello, this is the Project 5, Option 3!!
+To run the program, simply navigate to the GUI class and run it.

+Authors: Stanley, Richard, Vid, (Michael??)

+## TODO STUFF